Abhishek-kumar09/AutoBot/CONTRIBUTING.md

 - Commit your changes \
   `git add .` \
   `git commit -m "your commit message"`
-- Push the changes into your branch `git push origin "branch_name"`
+- Push the changes `git push origin "branch_name"`
 - Create a PR from your branch 🎉

 ## New Issue/PR Guidelines:

  ### Title
- - A simple description for the issue/PR.
+ - A simple description of the issue/PR.
  ### Description
  - For issues : Describle the feature/bug in detail.
 In case of bugs, include steps to reproduce.
  - For PRs : Describe the changes, reference the targeted issue and include screenshots if necessary.